jamescherti/compile-angel.el/README.md

 To install `compile-angel` using `straight.el`:

 1. It if hasn't already been done, [add the straight.el bootstrap code](https://github.com/radian-software/straight.el?tab=readme-ov-file#getting-started) to your init file.
-2. Add the following code to the Emacs init file:
+2. Add the following code **at the very beginning of your Emacs init file, before anything else**:
 ```emacs-lisp
 (use-package compile-angel
   :ensure t